Impact on the local area

 Sites such as Reading Golf Club and the BBC monitoring station grounds in Emmer Green provide valuable natural habitats for a wide variety of tree, plant and animal species.
 These green lungs help improve air quality in the town and add to the quality of life for local residents.
 The golf club itself is an important leisure facility, being widely regarded as one of the most attractive courses in the area, yet easily accessible to younger players.
 How many clubs have a bus stop outside their door?

-Housing schemes adjacent to Emmer Green, such as that proposed by Gladman, would effectively extend Reading into the South Oxfordshire countryside and would impinge on the Chilterns AONB.
+Housing schemes adjacent to Emmer Green, would effectively extend Reading into the South Oxfordshire countryside and would impinge on the Chilterns AONB.
 Reading would need to fund the infrastructure needs generated by such development without access to the revenue generated by them.

 Local schools and healthcare facilities are already full and so would become overloaded as a consequence